 2021 Selected for Future Edit: 2020 Graduate showcase at the Crafts Council Gallery, London https://www.craftscouncil.org.uk/future-edit-2020-graduate-showcase

-2021 Selected for Stone Lane Gardens Summer Sculpture exhibition https://stonelanegardens.com/sculpture/
+2021 and 2022 Selected for Stone Lane Gardens Summer Sculpture exhibition https://stonelanegardens.com/sculpture/

 Yarnall , J M (2019), “Manipulative verbs as a research tool”, International Journal of Creative Media Research, Issue 1, March.